Get a quote from Cornmarket and save on average €392 by reviewing your cover*

 What health insurance covers

-Health insurance companies offer a range of policies from basic cover to premium plus plans.
+Health insurance companies offer a range of health care plans from basic cover to premium plus plans.
 The benefits you receive depend on the type of scheme you choose.

-Policy exclusions or specific benefits information is often buried in the small print.
+Policy exclusions or specific benefits information are often buried in the small print.
 Always read your policy schedule to check you’re covered for what you expect.

 Do health insurers cover pre-existing conditions?